Kashif-Ramay/GradStat/README.md

 ---

+## 📄 License & Copyright

+**Copyright (c) 2024-2025 Kashif Ramay.
+All rights reserved.**

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+### What This Means:
+- ✅ Free to use for research and education
+- ✅ Free to modify and distribute
+- ✅ Free for commercial use
+- ✅ Attribution required
+- ❌ No warranty provided

+---

 <div align="center">

 **⭐ If GradStat helps your research, please star this repository! ⭐**

 Made with 🧠 and ☕ by researchers, for researchers.

+**Copyright (c) 2024-2025 Kashif Ramay**

 </div>